KnpLabs/KnpUserBundle/README.markdown

 The FOSUserBundle adds support for a database-backed user system in Symfony2.
-It provides a flexible framework for user management that aims to handle common tasks such as user login, registration and password retrieval.
+It provides a flexible framework for user management that aims to handle common tasks such as user registration and password retrieval.

 Features include: